10 years of peer learning and evaluation across Africa.

 Peer learning between African governments on M&E.

-Tools, guidelines and methods produced and refined across the partnership.
+Guidelines and methods produced and refined across the partnership.

 Study tours, exchanges and joint diagnostics between African governments.